 If you buy your inks at Office Depot, take the empty cartridges with you.
 They will give you $3 off your purchases when you turn in an empty cartridge.

 I have accumulated about 6 printer cartridges for my Lexmark printer.
 Is there a company that will pay for these and recycle them?
 Thanks.

 I don't know of anyone that will pay for them.
 I have a HP printer and they used to have an envelope with each package of new printing ink that you could return the mt cartridge to the factory but they stopped doing that so now I just toss them in the recycle bin at my recycle center.

 Staples will give you store credit if you turn them in.

 Staples will pay you for used printer cartridges.

 Lexmark will send you envelopes so you can mail the empty cartridges back to them.
 Go online to Lexmark/recycle and ask for 3 envelopes.
 Lexmark pays the postage both ways.
 It takes about 2 weeks to get your envelopes in the mail.
-I just received my envelopes this week and sent back 6 empty cartridges to them.
-Each envelope will hold three empties.

 My daughter just started using Cash 4 Cartridges.

 Office Depot will allow 20 cartridges per visit giving you a store credit of $2.00 per cartridge.
 Be sure to apply for their rewards card.
 Your credits are given each quarter.
 You also receive a percentage of your purchases back as a store credit.
 I purchased a $50. camera for my grandson for graduation for just $22. using my credits.
 Don't forget to add the discounts that are received in the newspapers on occassion for a "wheel of a deal"

 I get mine refilled for 1/2 the price at Cartridge World.
 After you do this 3 or 4 times, I don't think they are effective but it sure saves a bunch of money.
 Staples charges so much to begin with that you are not really saving any money, in my opinion.